 Just like all the “people food” manufactured in the USA must contain labels with nutrition information on them according to law, the same applies to dog food labels – AAFCO and FDA require dog food manufacturers to list all the ingredients used in the product.
-This is your first point of contact to begin your research and learn how to read dog food labels which can tell you a lot about what you're going to feed to your dog.
+This is your first point of contact to begin your research and learn how to read dog food labels, which can tell you a lot about what you're going to feed your dog.

 RELATED: Top 10 best dog food brands

 The heaviest and most dominant ingredients are always listed first.
 The first few spots are usually taken by some type of meat, but you must also remember that many meat products are often mostly water.
 If you want a higher level of animal protein, look for a label that says *meat* meal, such as “Chicken Meal,” “Beef Meal,” or even “Bone Meal.”
 This type of dog food has most of the water removed, so the ratio of animal protein to liquid is much better.

 Knowing how to also spot byproducts is important if you want to learn how to read dog food labels properly.
 However, note that not all byproducts in dog food are that bad, and in fact, some byproducts can even be good for your dog.

 A lot of organ meat is very beneficial for your dog and is highly recommended to include in a regular diet.
 For example, the liver is a byproduct that has many vital nutrients in it, including vitamin A and iron.
 Other meat byproducts can contain bone, brain, blood, or stomach from animals.
 Previously discussed meat meals may also have a heart or tongue from the animal in them.